 Meanwhile, back home, Edie put her studies on hold to photograph for the Army Corp of Engineers.
 Although she described the assignment as “Dullsville,” her large-format work was good enough to win awards.

-After the war Charley enrolled in the Art Students League.
-The country boy lasted only one semester in New York.
+After the war Charley enrolled in the Art Students League and lasted one semester in New York.
 Licking his wounds, he returned to the Art Academy where he and Edie studied print-making with Maybelle Stamper and color theory with none other than the visiting Josef Albers.
 They both graduated in 1947 and he was awarded the first Stephen H. Wilder Traveling Scholarship.

 With Charley’s scholarship and Edie’s car, the newly-married couple spent six months on an extended honeymoon.
 They painted, sketched and photographed throughout the West and South.
 They even met Edward Weston and his cats in California.3 The trip inspired both of them throughout their careers.